 Simmonds, Gretzky engineer Metropolitans' All-Star Game win

 Metropolitan Division forward Wayne Simmonds, of the Philadelphia Flyers, scores on Atlantic Division goalie Carey Price, of the Montreal Canadiens, during an NHL All-Star hockey game at Staples Center, Sunday, Jan.
-29, 2017, in Los Angeles. less Metropolitan Division forward Wayne Simmonds, of the Philadelphia Flyers, scores on Atlantic Division goalie Carey Price, of the Montreal Canadiens, during an NHL All-Star hockey game at Staples Center, Sunday, ... more Members of the NHL 100 All-Stars line up prior to an NHL All-Star hockey game at Staples Center, Sunday, Jan.
+29, 2017, in Los Angeles.
+Members of the NHL 100 All-Stars line up prior to an NHL All-Star hockey game at Staples Center, Sunday, Jan.
 29, 2017, in Los Angeles.

 Add your comments below